Aelphy/ISC/week2/README.md

 ## Homework description
 * You need to complete assignment notebook
-* You need to submit the homework according to the described protocol
+* You need to submit the homework according to the [described protocol](https://github.com/Aelphy/ISC2019/wiki/Homeworks-and-grading-(ETHZ-and-UZH))
 * Bonus tasks are in the notebook
 * Write short report in the notebook with all the findings
-* This seminar is rather big, do not wait for the lasy moment
+* This seminar is rather big, do not wait for the last moment